 What exactly is the difference between vintage design and retro design?
-Recently, I was invited to contribute to an article in a Swiss newspaper published by the Swiss home owners association – the Zeitung des Schweizerischen Hauseigentümerverband and was asked to elaborate on this question.
+Recently, I was invited to contribute to an article in a Swiss newspaper published by the Swiss home owners association – the Zeitung des Schweizerischen Hauseigentümerverband and was asked to elaborate on this exact question.
 Since there is no exact definition of these terms, I was fully aware that my opinion may differ from that of other experts.
 In this post I will share my definition, but above all, much like in my post about early 20th century design, I will take you on a journey into the past, back to the 1950’s and 60’s to be exact.

 Vintage or retro?

 Retro on the other hand, I believe refers to the 1960’s up until the 1980’s.
 The early part of this era was defined by the material plastic, bold colours and wild patterns.
 Add bulky shapes to the mix and you are all set for the look of the 1980’s.
 There are some original pieces on the market, but there is certainly also lots of new furniture in production that imitates the furniture style of the 1960’s and 1970’s.